Skip Navigation

 In 1986, President Ronald Reagan signed the Uniformed and Overseas Citizens Absentee Voting Act, giving military members and certain U.S. citizens living abroad the right to register to vote and cast an absentee ballot in federal elections.
 Without that law, troops serving our country, missionaries, aid workers, and other citizens living abroad could be disenfranchised.

 There is a rigorous system of checks to ensure that only eligible U.S. citizens can vote from abroad.
-UOCAVA voters must meet the same identification and registration requirements as all other voters.
-Among other steps, they must provide a residential address in the United States, proper identification, and their signature to register.
+Among other steps, they must provide a residential address in the United States, and their signature to register.

 UOCAVA voters cannot choose which state to vote in.
-They must vote in the last state where they were a resident.
+They must vote in the last state in which they were last domiciled.
 Because they are abroad, they face additional obstacles to voting.
 We should do everything we can to guarantee that they can vote, not bash the system that allows them to do so.

 Rumor: Bad actors can use the UOCAVA program to illegally register people to vote.